If something is bothering me/hurting when I play or dance, where can I go for help?

 Many PT and OT treatments require appointments 1 or 2 times a week for 4-8 weeks.
 However, this will vary depending on your injury or complaint.

-What information do I need to make an in-person or video visit (telemedicine) appointment?
+What information do I need to make an appointment?

 You will need your insurance information, your mailing address and phone number, the name of the person who you get your insurance through (this may be yourself, your parent, or your spouse), and their contact information.
 If required by your insurance, you may need information from the healthcare provider who is referring you for PT/OT.